szczyglis-dev/py-gpt/README.md

 **Tip:** Using the Chat with Files mode, you have default access to files manually indexed from the active `data` directory.
 For a project with a custom data workdir this means that project's directory; otherwise it is the shared profile `data` directory.
 You can also use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.

 **Token limit:** When you use `Chat with Files` in non-query mode, LlamaIndex adds extra context to the system prompt.
 If you use a plugins (which also adds more instructions to system prompt), you might go over the maximum number of tokens allowed.
-If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "+ Tools" option to reduce the number of tokens used by the system prompt.
+If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the `Tools` switch to reduce the number of tokens used by the system prompt.

 **Available vector stores** (provided by `LlamaIndex`):